stevemckinney/iamsteve/data/blog/00128-get-up-to-speed-with-scroll-snap-points.md

 ## Finishing thoughts
 The difficulty in researching some of this CSS module tells me it’s going to go through some changes.
 Like the CSS shapes and exclusions modules, it’s just the start.
 There is plenty of room for expansion.
 Such as animation and control over how it’s interacted with.
 Animation appears possible in Firefox and with future properties.

 You may be put off using such CSS, but without experimenting and looking at new properties.
 You’re not able to form an opinion and join in the future of CSS.
 You can also see the difficulty in interpreting some of these properties, and the behaviour not being what you may expect.
 This type of feedback is helpful for CSS spec writers.

 [^1]: [Scroll snap padding specification](https://www.w3.org/TR/css-snappoints-1/#scroll-snap-padding)
 [^2]: [Scroll snap margin specification](https://www.w3.org/TR/css-snappoints-1/#scroll-snap-margin)
 [^3]: [Scroll snap align specification](https://www.w3.org/TR/css-snappoints-1/#scroll-snap-align)

-<script async src="//assets.codepen.io/assets/embed/ei.js"></script>